 Forced labor, child labor and human trafficking

 Forced labor, child labor and human trafficking is an issue in a wide range of sectors that are vulnerable to illicit trade, including but not limited to fisheries, agriculture, manufacturing and mining.
-In terms of forced labor in the private economy, ILO and WFF found that 24 percent were domestic workers, 18 percent worked in construction, 15 percent in manufacturing, 11 percent in agriculture, forestry and fishing, 10 percent in accommodation and food services, 9 percent in wholesale and trade, 7 percent in personal services, 4 percent in mining and quarrying, and 1 percent in begging.
-The U.S. Department of Labor has identified 139 goods from 75 countries produced by forced and child labor, including everything from diamonds and cotton to garments and electronics.
+In terms of forced labor in the private economy, ILO/Walk Free/IOM found that 32% of forced labor exploitation took place in the services sector excluding domestic work, 18.7 percent in manufacturing, 16.3 percent in construction, 12.3 percent in agriculture, 8.2 percent in domestic work, 1.4 percent in mining and quarrying, and 11.1 percent in "other" defined as begging and involvement in illicit activities.
+The U.S. Department of Labor has identified 155 goods from 77 countries produced by forced and child labor, including everything from diamonds and cotton to garments and electronics.

 TRACIT is a member of the ILO Global Business Network Forced Labour (GBNFL), an umbrella network of networks offering a forum for collaboration convened by the International Labour Organization (ILO) where business and business networks come together behind a common objective of leveraging comparative advantages and collective action towards the elimination of forced labour and human trafficking.
 More information can be found at flbusiness.network